Discrete conservation laws for finite element discretisations of multisymplectic PDEs: Spatially discontinuous finite element approximation

-through the local product rule for $\gfunc{}$ \eqref{eqn:dg:lgprod} and through choosing $\chi = \vec{1}$ in \eqref{eqn:dg:w}.
+after simplification, application of \eqref{p:dg:gprop1} and by construction of $W$ \eqref{eqn:dg:w}.
+Note that $a_m$ and $b_m$ represent flux contributions as defined in Proposition \ref{prop:gfunc}.
 We observe that, due to a difference in the temporal component of the trial and test spaces, $\gfunc{\vec{Z}}$ is not in the test space.
 With this in mind we choose $\chi = \project{\gfunc{\vec{Z}}}$ in our local scheme \eqref{eqn:dg:lsltfem}, that

 through the definition of the $L_2$ projection into the finite element space $\bpoly{q}\bc{\selement{m}} \times \bpoly{p}\bc{\telement{n}}$ and the skew symmetry of the matrix $L$.
 Applying \eqref{p:dg:mclaw2} to \eqref{p:dg:mclaw1} we can write